 Flexible liner and twin wall systems can degrade over time and will need regular sweeping to prolong their life.
 This is best done at the beginning of Summer.

 To be a legal installation a connection needs to be made from the woodburning stove to the top of the chimney.
 If you do not have a clay or pumice lined chimney, as many new builds do, you may be advised to use flexible liner.

 Flexible liner made of 316 grade steel is used to line the chimney connecting the cowl on the chimney pot, to the vitreous pipe exiting the woodburning or multifuel stove, via the chimney flue.
-Suitable for wood, gas, oil and coal, and has a 10 - 15 year life expectancy when used with these fuels.
+Suitable for wood, gas, and oil it has around a 15 year life expectancy when used with these fuels.
 HETAS approved product.

 904 grade steel liner is thicker than 316 and is also used to connect the cowl to the enamelled pipe on the stove.
-As it is more robust it is suitable for wood, gas, oil, coal and also coke, peat & smokeless fuel.
-It has a 35 year product replacement guarantee HETAS approved product.
+As it is more robust it is suitable for wood, gas, oil & smokeless fuel.
+It comes with a 35 year product replacement guarantee and is a HETAS approved product.

 Another requirement of the regulations is the hearth area, which is the area underneath the stove and directly in front of it, shown here by the black and white tiles.

 These regulations have recently been reduced and state that the hearth should extend a minimum of 225mm in front of the stove.
 However, we feel that this is a little small and we recommend 300mm in front of the stove in order to protect your flooring or carpet from being damaged by any burning debris that occasionally may escape from the fire when you are loading it.

 We recommend 20mm or 30mm honed granite as it is very durable but other suitable materials are slate, gass, marble, stone, tiles and precast concrete.
 We will measure for your new hearth and have the Stonemason cut it to size ready for fitting, usually a week later.